Vitto44/astro-blog/src/content/reviews/en/Another.md

 termsAndConditions: "By registering an account with us, you agree to our Terms and Conditions.
 Please make sure you read and understand them before proceeding."
 investment: 20
 reward: 20
+description: "Review of the Another brand."
+pubDate: "2021-09-01"
 rewardType: "Free Bets"
 code: "fortuna"
 redeemLink: "#"